diypool/diy/docs/SetupACardanoStakePool.md

     enable = true;
   };
 };
+nix-env -iA nixos.git # See Note
 nixos-rebuild switch
 ```

+Note that in cardano-node 1.27.0, IOHK started using `fetchGit` in their nix configuration.
+Apparently, this requires `git` binary to be installed to work properly.
+See this
+[issue](https://github.com/NixOS/nixpkgs/issues/46603) on NixOS for more info.

 Now you should have cardano-node process running on the relay node.
 You can manage cardano-node
 process using system control commands: